-The World Federation of Physics Competitions - WFPhC - was established in Bali in 2002 to bring together people and organizations from all over the world involved in advancing physics and physics education through competitions.
+The World Federation of Physics Competitions - WFPhC - started its activities in 1999 to bring together people and organizations from all over the world involved in advancing physics and physics education through competitions.

 Aims & Structure of the WfPhC